OctopusDeploy/blog/blog/2021-01/octopus-deploy-terraform-provider/index.md

 With **Configuration as Code**, you get a human-readable version of an automated process (deployment and runbook) in Git source control.
 This brings numerous benefits including capturing history, enabling changes with branches, having a single source of truth, and improving the ability to create template configurations than can be cloned.
 Config as code focuses on automated processes within a project.
 It does not allow you to configure other areas of Octopus.

 With **Infrastructure as Code**, you can provision new Octopus instances and configure existing ones.
-This covers most of the Octopus system from infrastructure create and manage.
+This covers most of the Octopus surface area from infrastructure, to projects, to the library, to system configuration.
 You also gain numerous benefits from the Terraform ecosystem, including a consistent approach for configuring infrastructure, managing changes, and detecting drift.

 ## Conclusion